Katie Amos

 Biography

-Alongside her work at the library, she also works for Reading Arts as a member of the front of house team, primarily at the Hexagon Theatre and occasionally at the Town Hall and South Street too.
+Alongside her work at the library, she also works for Reading Arts as a member of the front of house team, primarily at the Hexagon theatre and occasionally at the Town Hall and South Street too.

 Talks